IUSmusic/O-Resonator-Synthesizer/README.md

 ---

+## v1.1.0 Final Result Update

+O Resonator v1.1.0 expands the first public release into a more complete three-page research demo.
+The interface now separates performance, physical motion, and final output into **MAIN**, **COUPLING**, and **OUTPUT** pages.
+The update adds Motion Coupling for disk and string slip behaviour, a dedicated Output page with Final EQ, Output Guard, recording controls, real-time recording waveform display, corrected dropdown styling, improved layout spacing, and final wiring cleanup across the visible controls and monitoring displays.

+The core identity remains unchanged: O Resonator is an input-driven rotating seven-ring resonator for sustained resonance, flywheel motion, and external audio transformation.

+---

 # O Resonator

 **O Resonator** is a JUCE-based rotating string-body instrument and audio processor.
 It is built around a black circular disk containing **seven internal concentric string rings**.
 Each ring has an electronic activation path.
 When a ring is active, its path opens and it contributes to one shared rotating resonant body.